franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 * at the cost of web performance

 ## Testing themes

 pick two representative pages within a theme preview site (eg: 1 article detail page and 1 article list page) both pages should pass the following tests:

 **Google Page Speed Insights**

 * minimum score of 80 (still orange) / preferrably 90 (green) + sensemaking screenshots for desktop and mobile

 **webpagetest.org**

-test settings Dulles, US or London (Atlantic), EU / Cable Connection
+(test settings: Dulles, US or London (Atlantic), EU / Cable Connection)

 * start render (normalized): 700ms (1400ms max)
 * speed index (normalized): 1000ms (2000ms max)

 as you can't control the server performance of theme preview sites, and it might differ from server to server:

-(a) substract the measured TTFB from start render and speed index and (b) add a fixed TTFB of 300ms to both values
+* substract the measured TTFB from start render and speed index and

+* add a fixed TTFB of e.g. 200ms to both values

 **"JS turned off" Test**

 * above fold and main content must be visible on the site with JS turned off!
 * whole site must be navigate-able with JS turned off!

 **Google Mobile Friendly Test**

-note: if possible (ie: preview pages are often blocked by robots.txt)
+(only if possible. ie: preview pages are often blocked by robots.txt)

 * green rating "Mobile Friendly"
 * sensemaking screenshot